-APPOLONIA BUSINESS PARK BREAKS GROUND IN GHANA
+APPOLONIA INDUSTRIAL PARK BREAKS GROUND IN GHANA

 Light industrial and logistics area to provide international grade infrastructure to businesses in West Africa

 Appolonia Business Park has broken ground on its 70-acre site, welcoming leading Ghanaian and international companies to the light industrial area of Appolonia City, the mixed-use, mixed income development near Accra.

 Inaugurated by U.S. Ambassador Robert Jackson and Minister of Trade and Industry, Dr. Ekwow Spio-Garbrah, represented by Frederick Alipui, Policy Advisor to the Minister, the event was also attended by representatives of European embassies in Ghana, as well as the Accra business community.

 Ambassador Jackson, welcoming the presence of American investors in the project, said, “We congratulate Rendeavour for its dedication in bringing the Appolonia development to reality.
 It is really an investment in the future – positioning this area as a social and economic hub, with the potential to create significant jobs.”